tueboesen/Constrained-Neural-Networks/README.md

 ## Installation

-The requirements for running this code can be found in requirements.txt and can be install by running:
+The requirements for running this code can be found in requirements.txt and can be installed by running:

 ```
 pip install -r requirements.txt
 ```

-Note that it might not always work to install the packages through the requirements.txt, since some of them generally should be install from source, especially if you want gpu support.
+Note that it might not always work to install the packages through the requirements.txt, since some of them generally should be installed from source, especially if you want gpu support.
 In that case you should look at the individual packages website and see how they each should be installed.

 ## Running it
-The code can be ran from the commandline if desired, but generally I would suggest that you start by running the code through one of the premade examples, and then modify one of those to fit your need.
+The code can be run from the commandline if desired, but generally I would suggest that you start by running the code through one of the pre-made examples, and then modify one of those to fit your need.

 In order to run the code you need to generate a dataset.
-The datasets we have used, can be requested by sending an email to: tue.boesen@gmail.com or by opening an issue on github.
+The datasets we have used, can be requested by sending an email to: tue.boesen@gmail.com or by opening an issue on Github.